kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 Stage 1 is essentially an evaluation of Docker that will show you how many changes you need in your application.
 If you are developing with certain frameworks (e.g Spring boot) you might find that it is easier to use Docker but not all organizations are that lucky (i.e. those that depend on many JavaEE specs).

-At this stage you (the developer) have the advantage can focus only on Dockering your application for your own local use.
-There are several Docker related topics that are simply irrelevant if you use only Docker locally.
+At this stage you (the developer) can focus only on Dockering your application for your own local use.
+There are several Docker related topics that are simply irrelevant if you only use Docker locally.
+Don't let neighboring technologies distract you.

-The advantages from this stage are two fold
+The advantages from this stage are two fold:

-1. You have an initial evaluation on how easy is to convert your application to a Docker images
+1. You have an initial evaluation on how easy is to convert your application to a Docker image
 1. You have the ability to run multiple environments locally (without tampering with application server ports and other hacks)

 At this first stage you only need with Docker and possibly Docker compose.
 There is no need to concern yourself with [Kubernetes](https://kubernetes.io/) or Docker swarm (these bring their own idiosyncrasies) at this point in time.
-I am always amazed by the number of articles that imply Kubernetes is an essential component of any Docker based solution.
+I am always amazed by the number of articles that imply Kubernetes is an _essential_ component of any Docker based solution.

-If your organization has a good VM architecture that runs like a Swiss clock, then staying at this initial stage of Docker adoption is perfectly fine.
+If your organization has a good VM architecture that runs like a Swiss clock in both testing and production phases, then staying at this initial stage of Docker adoption is perfectly fine.

 You should never move to the next adoption stage if there are still blurry areas on how your application can play well with Docker.